Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Reusable prompt snippets

-keep natural vocal tone; no lead guitar in chorus
+keep natural vocal tone; avoid heavy processing

 Back to top ↑